 Venous Duplex Scan & Venous Mapping

-Venous duplex is a highly accurate ultrasound test that visualizes the inside of veins used to asses blood flow.
+Venous duplex is a highly accurate ultrasound test that visualizes the inside of veins used to assess blood flow.
 This test is ordered if a physician suspects a patient may have a blood clot in the vein.
 The test can be performed on the arms or legs.
-There is no patient preparation for this test nor are needles involved.
+There is no patient preparation for this test and needles are not involved.
 The test is painless and results are immediate.

-Venous mapping is a type of ultrasound used to identify a vein in the arm or leg that can be removed (harvested) and used to bypass a diseased vein in the heart or legs.
+Venous mapping is an ultrasound used to identify a vein in the arm or leg that can be removed (harvested) and used to bypass a diseased vein in the heart or legs.